photopea/UZIP.js/README.md

 #### `UZIP.deflate(buff)`
 * `buff`: Uint8Array of the original file
-* returns Uint8Array with ZLIB stream
+* returns Uint8Array with ZLIB stream  (2 byte header + DEFLATE stream + 4 byte checksum)

 These two functions have an optional third parameter: Options object, which can be `{level:L}`, where L is the level of compression (0 to 9).